How It Works

 |---|---|---|---|

-The SH0ES 2022 measurement brought the tension between Planck and the distance ladder past 5 sigma, the threshold conventionally used to claim a discovery.
-Proposed resolutions include early dark energy, decaying dark matter, modified gravity, and systematic errors in Cepheid calibration.
-None has survived full scrutiny as of 2025.
-The practical consequence for users of this calculator is that every extragalactic distance calculation carries an irreducible 8% systematic uncertainty from H₀ alone, which the tension comparison panel makes explicit for any object you enter.
+The SH0ES 2022 measurement pushed the tension between Planck and the distance ladder past 5 sigma, the threshold conventionally used to claim a discovery.
+Proposed resolutions include early dark energy, decaying dark matter, modified gravity, and systematic Cepheid calibration errors, none has survived full scrutiny as of 2025.
+The practical consequence here is that every extragalactic distance calculation carries an irreducible 8% systematic uncertainty from H0 alone, which the tension comparison panel makes explicit for any object entered.

 Redshift, Comoving Distance, and Lookback Time